 We have heard plenty of stories from customers having reached service limits and being denied service in the AWS Console because a third-party role is busy aggregating data on a very high frequency.

-Queries on some services have a direct impact on cost, with queries to CloudWatch and Cost Explorer two common sources of sudden spikes in cost when used carelessly.
+Queries on some services have a direct impact on cost.
+The two common sources of sudden spikes in cost when used carelessly are queries to CloudWatch and Cost Explorer

-To put it plainly, you must keep an eye on the usage of third-party roles for cross-account access for security, availability and cost reasons.
+To manage the risk of third party vendor access to your cloud, you must keep an eye on their usage for security, availability, and cost reasons.

 Say you want to audit GorillaStack’s role for cross-account access: